All Episodes

 This is a visit that had been planned for some time.

-In fact, uh the reporters were starting to learn about it a day or two ago, but were sworn to secrecy, believe it or not, even the fake news kept it secret.
+In fact, the reporters were starting to learn about it a day or two ago, but were sworn to secrecy.

-So it was quite a secret visit to Iraq, flying over there, curtains drawn, lights off on the plane, obviously for security reasons, and the president visited the troops in uh in Iraq, spending a lot of time with them on Christmas, addressing a huge gathering of troops, then meeting individually with them, taking selfies with them, all of this stuff.
+And the president visited the troops in Iraq, spending a lot of time with them on Christmas, addressing a huge gathering of troops, then meeting individually with them, taking selfies with them, all of this stuff.

-So they had to go back to last week's uh fake scandal they've ginned up, which is that the Dow is crashing, the economy is crashing, we're going to a bear market.
+So they had to go back to last week's fake scandal they've ginned up, which is that the Dow is crashing, the economy is crashing, we're going to a bear market.

 This was the big thing they had before that.

-And now the Dow comes roaring back today, up 600 points today.
+And now the Dow comes roaring back today, up 600 points today, completely screwing up that fake narrative.

-And you gotta feel bad for them.
+And you got to feel bad for them.

-You know, it's uh it's a couple of years.
+You know, it's a couple of years.

-So uh and they've expanded this investigation into everything.
+So, and they've expanded this investigation into everything.

 They put that in big headlines in the fake news.